bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-03-Spring-Boot-Postgis-Example.markdown

 </databaseChangeLog>
 {% endhighlight %}

 In a root tag, you need to define the changeset.
-That changeset must have a unique id and path to the SQL file (relative or absolute).
+It must have a unique id and the path to the SQL file (relative or absolute).

 The SQL file can contain DDL and DML queries.